 After our exceptional experience with birds at our holiday home in Costa Rica many months ago, we were thrilled with the idea of attracting birds to our Marloth Park holiday home.

 Our lives aren’t always about the “big things.”
-Many times we find great interest and joy in the “small things,” such as in our visit to Daisy’s Den.
-Tucked away at the end of one of a few shopping areas in Marloth Park, we remembered this shop from four years ago where we purchased pellets during our three-month stay which at the time had different owners.
+We often find great interest and joy in the “small things,” such as in our visit to Daisy’s Den.
+Tucked away at the end of one of a few shopping areas in Marloth Park, we remembered this shop from four years ago where we purchased pellets during our three-month stay, which at the time had different owners.

 Now with Mark (not Mark Fox) having purchased the property a few years ago, we were delighted to make purchases in the well-stocked and organized shop in an attempt to support local businesses.
 This is always very important to us.

-Sure, at times, prices may be higher in local shops than those in the bigger cities and towns but when considering time, fuel and convenience is often a priority to us to play whatever small role we can in not only buying products from local shops but also in writing a little about them in the process, as in today’s story.
+Sure, at times, prices may be higher in local shops than those in the bigger cities and towns.
+Still, when considering time, fuel and convenience is often a priority to us to play whatever small role we can in not only buying products from local shops but also in writing a little about them in the process, as in today’s story.

+Marloth Park is a small town, a Conservancy, distinct in its wildlife, people, and politics.
 We chatted with owner Mark and his son John, both of whom we’d met at the snake handling course on March 10th.
-At the time we had no idea they owned Daisy’s Den and were delighted to see them again.
-Marloth Park is a small town, a Conservancy, distinct in its wildlife, people, and politics.
+At the time, we had no idea they owned Daisy’s Den and were delighted to see them again.

 |The shop carries a few items found in a pharmacy (including a few souvenirs) since it’s a long drive to the pharmacy in Komatipoort.|